Advice on Changing Careers No Matter What Your Situation

 Does your job leave you feeling more dreary than watching paint dry while a man recites golf statistics between reruns of The Ghost Whisperer?
 Do you get pangs of envy every time you see your local paperboy?
 If so, it’s probably time for a career pivot.
 (Also, I get it).
+Every one needs advice on how to change careers at some point in their lives.

 But actually taking the plunge — be it by giving your side hustle more attention, asking for a flexible schedule, or venturing into a completely new industry — can feel like going on a K2 expedition led by Charlie Sheen… far too big a risk.
 The very real—and very scary—question of “what if it doesn’t work out?” haunts each decision you make.